MarwanGalal746/Greeting-Web-Service/README.md

 go run main.go --port=9999 #application will run on port 9999
 ```

+## Logs

+After running the server, **logs.txt** file will be created in the root directory of the project.
+It will contain the logs.

 ## Postman collection

-you will find the postman collection [here](postman%20collection/exam%20service.postman_collection.json).
+you will find the postman collection [here](postman%20collection/greeting.postman_collection.json).

 You can get what is the right structure of JSON file to send requests and receiving responses from the postman
 collection after importing it in the [Postman](https://www.postman.com/).